 Co-dominant stems.

-A less apparent, yet equally significant, sign of damage is the splitting of bark or stem.
+A less obvious sign of damage is splitting in the bark or main stem.
 Some trees develop more than one trunk, known as co-dominant stems.
-These are often weakly attached due to the presence of included bark.
-Included bark occurs when two branches or trunks grow too close together (naturally or from splitting), trapping bark between them.
+These can often be weak at the join and prone to instability.

 Cavities and decay.

 If you find cavities or decay after a storm where branches meet, the trunk base, or the root flare, there is a definite cause for concern.
-Harsh winds, extreme cold temperatures and lightning can all start or exacerbate areas of decay, but it may take longer to spot these signs.
+Strong winds, cold weather, and lightning can all start or worsen decay, although the signs are not always obvious straight away.

 Assessing the severity of tree damage

-Minor damage may involve small, isolated branches that can be pruned, while major damage, such as extensive structural issues or complete uprooting, requires immediate attention by a professional.
+Minor damage may involve small, isolated branches that can be pruned.
+More serious damage, such as extensive structural issues or complete uprooting, requires immediate attention by a professional.

 Keeping safe

-If the tree is resting or has brought down a power line, you must not approach the tree or the surrounding area, as electric shock could be sustained.
-Instead, call the emergency services if others could come into contact with the tree or power line or if there is a risk of fire.
-Next, call UKPN or your local utility provider, who will send their own qualified team out free of charge to deal with the issue.
+If a tree is resting on or has brought down a power line, do not approach it or the surrounding area.
+There is a serious risk of electric shock.
+If others could be at risk or there is a chance of fire, call the emergency services.
+You should then contact UK Power networks or your local utility provider, who will send a qualified team to deal with the situation.